Enrollment

 Part Time (2-6 units per semester)—Judicial, Federal and State Taxation, Employment Relations, Public Interest, Intellectual Property, Administration of Criminal Justice, Environmental, Capital Law Scholars

 All externs must keep records of the time spent at their placements.
 Students earn one unit for every 47 hours of work over the semester.
 Part-time, 2-6 units represents 94-282 hours.
 Full-time, 12 unit placements, represent 564 hours.
-See course descriptions for unit guidelines appropriate to each externship.

 Full Time